vipulchaudhary16/react-redux/README.md

     export default store;
     ```
-* for convinient we can create a file called `index.js` in `src\redux` folder
+* For convinient we can create a file called `index.js` in `src\redux` folder
     ```javascript
     export { buyCake } from "./cake/cakeActions";
     ```
-* now we can use this action in our component
+* Now we can use this action in our component
     ```javascript
     import React from "react";
     import { connect } from "react-redux";